 1. Remember that basketball is for enjoyment

 Ensure that activities are carefully planned, well structured and varied to provide opportunities for individual and team development.
-Be willing to depart from the plan to take advantage of an unexpectedly high interest in a particular activity.

 Never ridicule players for making mistakes or losing a competition.
 See errors or losses as an opportunity to learn in a constructive way.
 Comment in a way that is positive and designed to create interest, involvement and development.

 In scheduling training and playing times and days, be reasonable in your demands on players’ time, energy and enthusiasm, taking into account their age, level of play and other commitments such as school and employment.

 3. Teach understanding and respect for the rules

 Teach your players that understanding and playing by the rules is their own responsibility and that the rules exist for the safety, proper order and enjoyment of all people involved in basketball.
 The lessons to be learned in this respect in basketball are lessons that can and should be carried over into all aspects of their lives.
 Do not encourage players to ignore or deliberately break any rules.